miguelsantareno/awesome-iocs/README.md

 - [da667/667s_Shitlist](https://github.com/da667/667s_Shitlist) - Hi kids, do you like cyber violence?
 Wanna see me destroy evil in the blink of an eyelid?
 - [eset/malware-ioc](https://github.com/eset/malware-ioc) - Indicators of Compromises (IOC) of our various investigations.
 - [fireeye/iocs](https://github.com/fireeye/iocs) - FireEye Publicly Shared Indicators of Compromise (IOCs).
+- [ThreatFox](https://threatfox.abuse.ch/browse/) - ThreatFox is a platform from abuse.ch and Spamhaus dedicated to sharing indicators of compromise (IOCs) associated with malware, with the infosec community, AV vendors and cyber threat intelligence providers.
+Upload IOCs and explore the database for valuable intelligence.
+Use the APIs to seamlessly push and pull signals, and automate bulk queries.
 - [jasonmiacono/IOCs](https://github.com/jasonmiacono/IOCs) - Indicators of compromise for threat intelligence.
 - [makflwana/IOCs-in-CSV-format](https://github.com/makflwana/IOCs-in-CSV-format) - The repository contains IOCs in CSV format for APT, Cyber Crimes, Malware and Trojan and whatever I found as part of hunting and research.
 - [nshc-threatrecon/IoC-List](https://github.com/nshc-threatrecon/IoC-List) - NSHC ThreatRecon IoC Repository